EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 'well-known' at server root
 +++++++++++++++++++++++++++
-This reflects the locality of the :term:`source description`\ , the document that contains links to all published :term:`capabilitylist`\ s.
+This reflects the locality of the :term:`source description` on the web server.
 The prescribed location of this document is in the `.well-known` directory at the root of the server::

     {server root}/.well-known/resourcesync